Last updated:

 What is the new Schedules experience?

 The new Schedules experience improves how you manage your organization's recurring work.
 Built for scalability and ease of use, it supports your growing teams and more complex scheduling needs.
-With the new experience, your team can create and manage schedules across multiple teams and sites without the limitations of the legacy experience.
+With the new experience, your team can create and edit schedules across multiple teams and sites without the limitations of the legacy experience.
 With more flexible options like granular scheduling controls and improved schedule overview, the new experience makes it easier to plan recurring work, track progress, and view the status of every schedule at a glance.
 This gives your organization greater visibility and flexibility, helping you create schedules that truly fit your needs.

 What are the differences between the legacy and new experiences?